FMlHsMannheim/BrokenAccessControl/README.md

 # WS21-SSE-A01-BrokenAccessControl
 When using XAMPP, copy the BrokenAccessControl folder into your htdocs directory.
+The directory structure should then contain [...]/htdocs/BrokenAccessControl/index.php.
 It is important, that the server will be reachable unter the server's address + /BrokenAccessControl, as the routing would not work otherwise.
 Also your Apache needs to have read/write access to the users subfolder, you might need to adjust the permissions here.

 You can also find a docker image here: https://hub.docker.com/r/fmlhsmannheim/ssews21/tags You can pull the file with the following command: